spearwolf/doorkeeper/README.md

 You need to pass your token as header parameter: `Authorization: Bearer xyz123`.

-> SECURITY NOTE: for this call the `admin` role must be present in the token data props under the `roles` key
+> :warning: SECURITY NOTE: for this api call the `admin` role must be present in the token data props under the `roles` key!

 ## Development Environment